• Europes biggest bike selection

 How to test ride a used bike?

 How to test ride a used bike?
-When it comes to getting a new bike secondhand can be a challenging process.
-You have to find the right deal, ensure it’s not too far away to collect, find a buyer who will send you the bike, and even make sure it’s all the right size for you.
-A question we often get asked is how to test ride a used bike.
+Getting a new bike secondhand can be challenging.
+You have to find the right deal, ensure it’s not too far away to collect, find a buyer who will send you the bike, and even make sure it’s the right size.
+We often get asked how to test ride a used bike.

 The test ride is a valuable part of the process.
-You get to try the bike out and find out if it’s going to work for you size-wise and if it does everything it should be doing properly.
-In this article, we are going to tell you how to do the perfect test ride.
+You get to try the bike out and find out if it will work for you size-wise and if it does everything it should be doing correctly.
+This article will tell you how to do the perfect test ride.

 👋